nats-io/natscli/README.md

 Acknowledgements default to `AckExplicit` - the only supported mode for pull based observables - meaning every message requires distinct acknowledgement.
 But for push based ones you can set `AckNone` to not require any acknowledgement or `AckAll` which is quite interesting in that it lets you acknowledge message `100` which will also acknowledge messages `1` through `99`, this can be a great performance boost.

+To assist with creating monitoring applications one can set a `SampleFrequency` which is a percentage of messages that the system should sample and create events for.
+These events will include delivery counts and ack waits.

 When defining Observables the items below make up the entire configuration of the observable:

 |Item|Description|